pultzlucas/templo/guides/gen-templates.md

 What happened here?

-Templo searched the specified template (articles-temp) in a repository (main) and generates the template paths in the specified directory (.).
+Templo searched the specified template (articles-temp) in a repository (main) and generates the template in the specified directory (.).

 Go Work!💻